The moduli spaces of left-invariant statistical structures on Lie groups: Introduction

 \begin{problem} Given a Lie group $G$, determine the moduli spaces $\MLStatCS(G)$ and $\MLStatDF(G)$. \end{problem}

 For example, if $\MLStatDF(G) = \emptyset$, then the Lie group $G$ does not admit any left-invariant dually flat structures.
-If $\MLStatDF(G)$ is a singleton, then the uniqueness of such structure holds.
+If $\MLStatDF(G)$ is a singleton, then the uniqueness of such a structure holds.
 We note that $\MLStatCS(G) \neq \emptyset$ always holds, since the pair of a left-invariant Riemannian metric and its Levi-Civita connection is conjugate symmetric.
 Therefore, regarding $\MLStatCS(G)$, we are interested in the existence of nontrivial left-invariant conjugate symmetric statistical structures.

 It is natural to first consider Problem~\ref{Prob_B} for Lie groups $G$ where the moduli space $\MLStat(G)$ is small.
 Recall that a left-invariant statistical structure on a Lie group $G$ is defined as a pair of a left-invariant Riemannian metric and a left-invariant affine connection.
 We are thus led to consider Lie groups $G$ whose moduli space $\mathfrak{PM}(G)$ of left-invariant Riemannian metrics is small, since these provide natural candidates for the study of Problem~\ref{Prob_B}.
 In fact, the simplest case has been classified.
-Specifically, for a connected and simply-connected Lie group, the moduli space $\mathfrak{PM}(G)$ is a singleton (that is, a left-invariant Riemannian metric is essentially unique) if and only if it is isomorphic to one of the following three series (cf. \cite{L-DL, KTT}):
+Specifically, for a connected and simply-connected Lie group, the moduli space $\mathfrak{PM}(G)$ is a singleton (that is, a left-invariant Riemannian metric is essentially unique) if and only if it is isomorphic to one of the following three series (cf.~\cite{L-DL, KTT}):

-Note that $\RR^n$ is the abelian Lie group, $\GRHn$ is the Lie group associated with the real hyperbolic space $\RR \mathrm{H}^n$ (the solvable part of the Iwasawa decomposition of the identity component $SO^0(n,1)$ of $SO(n,1)$, and acts simply-transitively on $\RR \mathrm{H}^n$), and $H^3$ is the three dimensional Heisenberg group.
+Note that $\RR^n$ is an abelian Lie group, $\GRHn$ is the Lie group associated with the real hyperbolic space $\RR \mathrm{H}^n$ (the solvable part of the Iwasawa decomposition of the identity component $SO_0(n,1)$ of $SO(n,1)$, and acts simply-transitively on $\RR \mathrm{H}^n$), and $H^3$ is the three-dimensional Heisenberg group.
 It is well-known that their unique metrics are flat on $\RR^n$, negative constant sectional curvature on $\GRHn$, and Ricci soliton on $H^3 \times \RR^{n-3}$, respectively.

-The main result of this paper addresses Problem \ref{Prob_B} for the three series of Lie groups shown in \eqref{eq_special-Liegrps_Intro}.
+The main result of this paper addresses Problem~\ref{Prob_B} for the three series of Lie groups shown in \eqref{eq_special-Liegrps_Intro}.
 For each of these Lie groups $G$, Table~\ref{table_Main-1} summarizes the sets of representatives for the moduli spaces $\MLStatCS(G)$ and $\MLStatDF(G)$.

 For these Lie groups $G$, let us denote by $S^3(\mathfrak{g}^\ast)$ the space of all symmetric $(0,3)$-tensors on the Lie algebra $\mathfrak{g}$ of $G$.
 Then the moduli space $\MLStat(G)$ can be written as an orbit space of $S^3(\mathfrak{g}^\ast)$ under a certain Lie group (see Section~\ref{subsection:modli_unique_metric}).
 A set of representatives for the moduli spaces $\MLStatCS(G)$, resp.~$\MLStatDF(G)$, refers to a subset of $S^3(\mathfrak{g}^\ast)$ whose projection onto these moduli spaces is surjective.
 If this projection is bijective, we call it a complete set of representatives.
 The notations $V^+$, $v_0$, and $w_0$ appearing in Table~\ref{table_Main-1} will be explained in Theorems~\ref{thm:Rn-intro}, \ref{thm:GRHn-intro}, and~\ref{thm:H3Rn-3-intro}, respectively.